tanishabisht/Learn-Git/Day1.md

 ## 4. Add and commit the changes
-`git add .`: to stage the changes
+`git add .`: to stage the changes of all files
-`git reset .`: to unstage changes
+`git add <file>`: to stage the changes of <file>
-`git commit -m "initial commit"`: to make use of version control and save the snapshot of current code in history
+`git reset .`: to unstage changes from all files (before commiting) `git reset HEAD <file>`: to unstage changes from <file> (before commiting) `git commit -m "initial commit"`: to make use of version control and save the snapshot of current code in history.
+Only the staged files are commited.